 All Augsburg programs follow the semester calendar with semester lengths from 14-16 weeks.
 Augsburg offers a summer semester which follows the same format as both fall and spring semester.
-Students must take at least 3 credits to be considered half-time, and 6 or more credits to be considered full-time.
-Students may take up to 22 credits.

 To be conferred the graduate degree, all graduate students must achieve the following: